Peter Daszak: Outbreak

+WHO investigation

 In 2020 Daszak was named by the World Health Organization as the sole U.S.-based representative on a team sent to investigate the origins of the COVID-19 pandemic, a team that also included Marion Koopmans, Hung Nguyen, and Fabian Leendertz.
 Daszak had previously collaborated for many years with Shi Zhengli, the director of the Wuhan Institute of Virology, on efforts to trace SARSr-CoV viruses to bats after the 2002–2004 SARS outbreak.

-In 2021 a complaint was issued by a few Republican representatives asking for Daszak to be expelled from the National Academy of Medicine (NAM) based on conduct allegations.
+Some critics, including journalist Nicholas Wade and biologist Richard H. Ebright, alleged that Daszak had a conflict of interest investigating the virus' origins in China.
+In 2021, a complaint was issued by a few Republican representatives asking for Daszak to be expelled from the National Academy of Medicine (NAM) based on conduct allegations.
 In 2022 this request was denied by the NAM, citing "no evidence" of the alleged breach in conduct.
-The conduct probe by NAM to exonerate Daszak drew wider circles as the Republican minority staff of a bipartisan Senate committee led by Senator Richard Burr concluded "that the pandemic most likely began when the virus somehow escaped from WIV".
-Some NAM members called the probe into Daszak “frivolous and political”, and claimed that such accusations against China are detrimental to pandemic preparedness, and hinder international collaboration to confront pandemics effectively.
+The conduct probe by NAM to exonerate Daszak drew wider circles as the Republican minority staff of a bipartisan Senate committee led by Senator Richard Burr stated "that the pandemic most likely began when the virus somehow escaped from WIV".
+Some NAM members called the probe into Daszak "frivolous and political", and wrote that such accusations against China are detrimental to pandemic preparedness, and hinder international collaboration to confront pandemics effectively.

+Response of US Government

+In May 2024, members of the United States congress questioned Daszak regarding his work in China.
+Republican senators accused Daszak of conducting dangerous research, while Democrats criticized Daszak's lack of transparent and adherence to reporting requirements.
+After the questioning, professor Lawrence Gostin warned the episode might imperil needed international collaborations, while virologist Angela Rasmussen called it "an attack on science" and "dangerous" to scientific inquiry.
+Later in May, the United States Department of Health and Human Services suspended all federal funding for Daszak and the EHA, saying that he did not properly monitor research activities at the WIV and failed to report on their high-risk experiments.
+The department also began proceedings to permanently debar Daszak and the EHA from federal funding.
+On January 17, 2025, HHS formally debarred both Daszak and EcoHealth Alliance for five years.

+Daszak, Linfa Wang, and Shi Zhengli are three scientists featured in a 2025 documentary by Swiss filmmaker Christian Frei called Blame.
+The film focuses on how misinformation and conspiracy theories spread about the COVID-19 pandemic.